-The Master of Arts in Christian Ministry (M.A.C.M.) is a good choice for the student interested in more specially focused ministries such as youth ministry or family life ministry.
+The Master of Arts in Christian Ministry (M.A.C.M.) degree is a good choice for the student interested in more specially focused ministries such as youth ministry or family life ministry.
 The degree requires the completion of 48 credit hours.
+Students can take courses in general ministry or focus more specifically in family ministry or youth ministry.
+The capstone event in the M.A.C.M. degree program is a comprehensive examination in which the student demonstrates his or her ability to integrate graduate level biblical studies and ministry skills.